 The award consists of a framed certificate and a cash prize of $500 or a grant of $500 in support of research activities.
 The name of the recipient will be inscribed on an official plaque to be displayed at Grenfell Campus.

 All ASMs will be eligible to apply or be nominated for this award.
-The nominee's research portfolio will be assessed only as far back as the nominee's date of first employment at MUN, on either campus.
+The nominee's research portfolio will be assessed only as far back as the nominee's date of first employment at MUN, on any campus.
 The nominee must be employed at Grenfell Campus for the year in which the nominee is nominated for this award.
 No individual shall receive the award more than once.

 The nomination will be accompanied by the following materials for each nominee: